Iroquois River (Indiana-Illinois): La rivière des Iroquois

 The name, La rivière des Iroquois was given to the riverway by the French, through the Annual of René de la Salle.
 It has been proposed that the river got it name from la Fourche des Iroquois or the Fork of the Iroquois, now Aroma Park.
-The French phrase would be a reference to "the Irouquois' Fork" or a place where the French or the French allied tribes (Illini) had an experience with the Iroquois at this location.
+The French phrase would be a reference to "the Irouquois' Fork" or a place where the French or the French allied tribes (Illini) had an experience with the Haudenosaunee at this location.

 The French explores had arrived in the Kankakee basin René-Robert Cavelier, Sieur de La Salle in 1679.
-The Iroquois had been raiding across the Michigan Peninsula over the previous decade and began to move further west around the southern tip of Lac de Illinois or Lake Michigan.
-In 1682 he built Fort St. Louis atop Starved Rock State Park on the Illinois River as a place of refuge from raiding Iroquois.
-Thus, the history of the Beaver Wars as the Iroquois raids became known and the French name for the junction of the modern Iroquois River and the Kankakee River implies the movement of Iroquois raiding bands through this location and probably using the Iroquois River route as their way around the Great marsh of the Kankakee.
+The Haudenosaunee (Iroquois) had been raiding across the Michigan Peninsula over the previous decade and began to move further west around the southern tip of Lac de Illinois or Lake Michigan.
+In 1682 he built Fort St. Louis atop Starved Rock State Park on the Illinois River as a place of refuge from raiding Haudenosaunee.
+Thus, the history of the Beaver Wars as the Haudenosaunee raids became known and the French name for the junction of the modern Iroquois River and the Kankakee River implies the movement of Haudenosaunee raiding bands through this location and probably using the Iroquois River route as their way around the Great marsh of the Kankakee.

-A legend among the Illinois tells of a time the Iroquois were surprised along the bank of this waterway and were driven away with great losses.
+A legend among the Illinois tells of a time the Haudenosaunee were surprised along the bank of this waterway and were driven away with great losses.
 (Charlevoix‘ Narrative Journal, 1721, vol. 2, p.
 199.)
 Colonel Guerdon Hubbard hears a similar story in the middle 19th Century.